This article describes steps to turn on or off the Snipping Tool opening screenshots in multiple windows Windows 11.

 That should do it!

-This post showed you how to enable or disable Snipping Tool in multiple windows in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+This post showed you how to enable or disable the Snipping Tool in multiple windows 11 windows.
+Please use the comment form below if you find any errors above or have something to add.